davethebrave16/visithome-admin-backoffice/.github/DEPLOYMENT.md

 2. Find your hosting site
 3. The site ID is shown in the hosting dashboard (usually your project ID or a custom name)

+**Security Note**: The hosting ID is used in the deployment command `--only hosting:SITE_ID` and is stored as a GitHub secret.
+Never hardcode this value in configuration files like `.firebaserc` as it would expose sensitive information in the repository.

 ### Getting Firebase CI Token
 ```bash
 firebase login:ci